Our Children

 1. Dilip

-Dilip was very young when he was found wandering the streets and was brought to Aishworya.
-He is very creative with a cute smile, and is very good in school.
-He loves drawing, has great handwriting, and wants to become an artist one day.
+Dilip was very young when he was found wandering the streets and was brought to Aishworya, where he lived for his whole childhood.
+He was always very creative with a cute smile, and very good in school.
 He gets regular medical treatment for chronic tuberculosis which flares up frequently and needs long bouts in hospital.
+He always loved drawing and now has a job in digital marketing – and as an artist of course on the side!

 Bhagwati

-Bhagwati was resuced by the police from child trafficking when she was very young.
+Bhagwati was rescued by the police from child trafficking when she was very young.
 She was always good at maths, and we funded her to go on a computer course, which enabled her to find a job in an office at a baking factory.
-Her passion is helping people, and so she’s now on a two-year physiotherapy course.
-It involves practical experience at a Centre where she’ll be able to work once she has completed her course.
+Her passion is helping people, and so we helped her to get a two-year physiotherapy course.
+It involved practical experience at a Centre and once she completed her course she was able to get a job there.

 Nerbhu